sans-ui-org/sans-ui/src/routes/(section)/components/switch/+page.md

 ## Size

-Switch has `size` prop to decide the sizes of it.
+Adjust the `size` of the switch using the size prop.

 <div class="flex flex-col gap-4">
 	<SwitchTemplate size="sm" label="This is sm" defaultToggled={true} />